 14 Outstanding Things to Do on Hornby Island

-If you are wondering what to do on Hornby Island during your visit here are 13 choices that will keep you busy for days.
+If you are wondering what to do on Hornby Island during your visit, here are 14 choices that will keep you busy for days.

 Visit a Hornby Island Beach

 Beaches are always favourite summer hangouts for people of all ages.
 Along with Comox Lake, Hornby Island has some of the best beaches on northern Vancouver Island.
-When people are deciding what to do on Hornby Island going to the beach is usually one of the first choices and the Hornby Island weather means that summer is hot and dry.
+When people are deciding what to do on Hornby Island, going to the beach is usually one of their first choices.

 Tribune Bay Provincial Park